In conjunction with the American Society of Retina Specialists, the Macula Society, the Retina Society and Club Jules Gonin

 - Provide insight into new and upcoming diagnostic and therapeutic options for the medical and surgical evaluation and treatment of a variety of disorders.

 Upon completion of this activity, participants should be able to:

-- Present established and innovative approaches to the management of retinal vascular and surgical retinal conditions
+- Present established and innovative approaches to the management of surgical and retinal vascular conditions.

-- Identify imaging tests most helpful in the diagnosis and management of retinal conditions and discuss emerging developments in retinal imaging
+- Identify imaging tests that are most helpful in the diagnosis and management of retinal conditions and discuss emerging developments in retinal imaging.

-- Identify new developments in hereditary retinal degenerations, pediatric retinal diseases, and ocular oncology
+- Identify new developments in the understanding of hereditary retinal degenerations, retinal vascular disease, AMD, pediatric retinal diseases, and ocular oncology.